JoanFo3123/JoanFo3123/README.md

 ## Welcome to my profile
-# I'm a student that wants to learn the unknown and enter on learning adventures
+I'm a student that wants to learn the unknown and enter on learning adventures Nice to meet you!

 <!--
 **JoanFo3123/JoanFo3123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.